 4. You need to book early

-Hot air ballooning is THE most popular thing to do in Cappadocia, so you absolutely must book as early as possible, because balloons fill up months in advance.
+Hot air ballooning is THE most popular thing to do in Cappadocia, so you absolutely must book as early as possible and plan ahead, because balloons fill up months in advance.
 Just because 100-or so balloons fly every morning does not mean that you are guaranteed a spot.
 One of my biggest tips for traveling to Cappadocia is to stay at least two to three nights to maximize your chances of getting on a flight, just in case your flight is cancelled due to poor weather conditions.

 5. Hot air ballooning in Cappadocia is not cheap

 Depending on which company you go with and how many people are in the basket, a hot air balloon ride in Cappadocia costs anywhere between 130-180 Euros (US$145-200) per person.
 Prices tend to be fixed since demand is so high, so don’t expect any discounts.
-We paid slightly more than the average Cappadocia hot air balloon price to go in a smaller basket that could fit 16 people, and it was much more comfortable as there were only 4 people per compartment and we were able to move around instead of being packed in like sardines.
-The flight time was slightly longer too – I recommend splurging for a “deluxe” flight for a more comfy hot air balloon flight experience.
+We paid slightly more than the average Cappadocia hot air balloon price to go in a smaller basket that could fit 16 people, and it was much more comfortable as there were only 4 people per compartment.

 Need some help planning your 2 week Turkey itinerary?
 Head on over here for an easy Turkey itinerary for first time visitors or check out even more Turkey travel tips and guides here!